Panic disorder and panic attacks

 Panic disorder is an anxiety disorder where you have sudden unexpected attacks of panic and fear.
 Everyone experiences feelings of anxiety at certain times, it’s a natural response to stressful or dangerous situations but someone with a panic disorder may experience panic attacks at any time and sometimes for no apparent reason

 The word ‘panic’ means intense anxiety or intense fear, that horrible feeling of being on edge, out of control even thinking death is near.
 It comes about when the stress response is activated.
 Panic attacks are a type of fear response, an exaggeration of your body’s normal response to perceived danger.
 The so-called fight/flight response kicks in, one of our most primitive basic responses to danger/threat.
 Stay and fight or run away.
 Sometimes, panic can occur out of nowhere; you might feel an extreme sense of fear even though there might be nothing immediately obvious causing it.
-Living through a global pandemic could be the cause - many of us are experiencing a constant anxiety and feeling of uncertainty which could trigger a panic attack.
+Living through a global pandemic has heightened this feeling - many of us are experiencing a constant anxiety and feeling of uncertainty which could trigger a panic attack.

 Symptoms of panic attacks